UberClifford/BepiPred3.0-Predictor/README.md

 For scientific questions, please contact Joakim Clifford (joacl@dtu.dk or create an issue in the githuyt repository).

 ## License
-BepiPred-3.0 is developed by Technical University of Denmark (DTU).
+BepiPred-3.0 is developed by the Health Tech section at Technical University of Denmark (DTU).
 The BepiPred-3.0  code and data can be used freely by academic groups for non-commercial purposes.
 If you plan to use BepiPred-3.0 for any for-profit application, you are required to obtain a separate license (contact Morten Nielsen, morni@dtu.dk).

 ## Usage
 ### Set up